 This is hands down the best algaecide in the market.
 The chemical is designed with poly-quat elements and long carbon chains.
 This makes them twice as effective as quat algaecide, and they also last longer in the pool.
 What makes them even more ideal is the fact that they will never cause any staining or foaming in your pool regardless of how long you use them.

 Polymer pool algaecide is also positively charged and attach on the negative algae while spreading all around the organism.
 This smoothens the algae allowing for the penetration of chlorine to kill the algae cells.

 The downside with this chemical is its cost.
-Polymer pool algaecide is the most expensive algaecide in the market.
+Polymer pool algaecide is the most expensive product in the market.

 Algaecide Buying Guide

-Since you now know the various types of algaecide available, here are a few factors that will help you identify the perfect chemical for your pool:
+Since you now know the various types available, here are a few factors that will help you identify the perfect chemical for your pool:

 - Inspect the color of algae – Use the information we provided above on the types of algae to know which algaecide will work best for you.
 In some cases, you may find that your pool is infected with red color or pink algae and this is a clear indication that there are bacteria in your pool.
 You should, hence, look for an algaecide capable of dealing with bacteria.

 - Look for a pool friendly product – we already mentioned that some algaecides tend to cause staining or foam formation.
 Try as much as possible to get friendly chemicals that won’t interfere with the appearance of your pool and its water.
 This may be expensive, but it is more convenient as it allows you to use the pool in no time and it also preserves the lining of your pool.